Baizhige/EEGResearchHub/README.md

 Feel free to contribute to any of these projects.
 If you find any issues or have suggestions, please open an issue.

-## License

-The code in this toolbox is available under various licenses.
-Please see the README in each project directory for specific licensing information.

-For general inquiries or issues, please feel free to contact us.